colucom/osseus-wallet/README.md

-# Skeleton-wallet
+# Osseus-wallet

-Skeleton wallet is a module for the skeleton project, but can be used separately.
+Osseus wallet is a module for the osseus project, but can be used separately.

 For server, workds with geth 1.8.3+ as a provider